DarrenZZhang/TSCMA23-Survey_IMC/README.md

 J. Wen, Z. Zhang, L. Fei, B. Zhang, Y. Xu, Z. Zhang, J. Li, A Survey on Incomplete Multi-view Clustering, IEEE Transactions on Systems, Man and Cybernetics: Systems (TSMCA), 2022.

-If you have any question, please contact us: darrenzz219@gmail.com, yongxu@ymail.com
+If you have any question, please contact us: jiewen_pr@126.com, or darrenzz219@gmail.com

 ```